Posted by caucusadmin On October 2, 2015

 Briskets are the most special and asked-for smoked dish that customers demand.
 The best BBQ restaurants of Texas serve briskets that are heavenly.
 A Texas brisket is a full packer cut brisket ranging between 8-12 pounds.
 It is smoked at low and slow temperatures through indirect heating for around 8 hours for it to achieve perfection.
 The textural appeal of a Texas brisket is like leather.
 Setting up a charcoal or wood smoker between 225-250 degrees Fahrenheit is important to distinguish a Texas brisket from any other.

 Another necessary and impactful factor to a Texas BBQ is it’s flavor.
-The flavor of any smoked meat comes from seasonings, cooking methods, the way it’s smoked, garnishing, sauces.
+The flavor of any smoked meat comes from seasonings, cooking methods, the way it’s the best electric smoker post on THOB, garnishing, sauces.
 Texas is very personal and cautious about it’s flavors for that is what gets any consumer satisfied and happy.
 The sauces and ingredients used are a personal choice of the chefs of Texas.

 Rubs are prepared by adding a tinge of special ingredients which one would not find elsewhere.
 For example, for a simple pork rub, Texas chefs combine equal parts of paprika, garlic powder, black pepper and brown sugar.
 To add some extra flavor and moisture, Kosher salt is added to a gallon of water and the product is soaked in this mixture for an hour for brining.
 For a central Texas Brisket rub, equal parts salt and pepper are cooked over post oakwood or smoked until the salt begins to turn colour.
 Such techniques are unique to Texas.